willowtreeapps/wombats-api/README.md

 ### What is Wombats?

-Wombats is multiplayer game where players write code to control a wombat in an areana filled with obstacles, enemies, and other wombats.
+Wombats is multiplayer game where players write code to control a wombat in an arena filled with obstacles, enemies, and other wombats.
 Wombats was inspired by [scalatron](https://scalatron.github.io/) and is written in [clojure](https://clojure.org/).

 ### How it works

-1. Visit wombats.willowtreemobile.com and signup.
-(Signup will ask for GitHub read only permission.
+1. Visit wombats.willowtreemobile.com and sign up.
+(Sign up will ask for GitHub read only permission.
 This is used for user authenication and wombat registration / tracking)
 1. Register a wombat under your user settings.
 (Don't have a wombat?
 Check out "Writing your first Wombat")
 1. Join a game to play!